ltylty/eglot-java-lombok/README.md

-lombok support for java in emacs
+lombok support for java in emacs eglot
 # install
 for emacs29
 ```